berthelemy/consulting.berthelemy.net/collections/_posts/2024-04-14-course-design-standards.md

 </task>
 ```

-Created by Perplexity.ai ([link to Perplexity prompt and response](https://www.perplexity.ai/search/Please-create-instructions-ALOk.EFcQPSveDApTiQmLA#1){:target="_blank"})
+Created by Perplexity.ai ([link to Perplexity prompt and response](https://www.perplexity.ai/search/Please-create-instructions-ALOk.EFcQPSveDApTiQmLA#1){:target="_blank"}) using the DITA specification.

+The text file contains just structured data that describes the content.

-The host system would then **parse** the file to display the data in its own way.
-For example, in this website, the data might end up looking like:
+The host system would then **parse** the file to display the data in its own way, like shown above.

-> ### How to make a cup of tea
->
-> Follow these steps to brew a delicious cup of tea.
->
-> 1. Boil fresh, cold water in a kettle.
-> 2. Place a tea bag or loose tea leaves in a mug.
-> 3. Pour the boiling water over the tea.
-> 4. Steep the tea for 3-5 minutes, depending on the type of tea.
-> 5. Remove the tea bag or strain out the loose leaves.
-> 6. Add any desired sweeteners or milk.
-> 7. Enjoy your freshly brewed cup of tea!

 Of course, the data structure would be way more complex for things like branching scenarios, and multiple choice questions.
 But hopefully you can imagine what I'm getting at.